 Man fatally shot outside Dave & Buster's in Dallas

-DALLAS (CBSDFW.COM) - A fist fight outside of Dave & Buster's in Dallas turned fatal after a 29-year-old man was shot.
+DALLAS (CBSDFW.COM) - A fist fight outside of Dave & Buster's in Dallas turned fatal after Willie Najera, 28, was shot.

-Two men were arguing, according to law enforcement officials, when one of them pulled a gun and started shooting.
+Najera and another man were arguing, according to law enforcement officials, when the suspect pulled a gun and started shooting.

 The suspect then fled.
 Police are still searching for him and reviewing security camera footage.